 Supplements and Nutrients for Eczema

-These supplements help reduce inflammation and enhance overall skin health, as nutrient deficiencies can negatively affect the skin.
+These supplements may help support a healthy inflammatory response and enhance overall skin health, as nutrient deficiencies can negatively affect the skin.
 Consult with a healthcare provider before incorporating any new supplements.

 Natural topical remedies for eczema include coconut oil, sunflower oil, and topical vitamin B12.